en9inerd/en9inerd.github.io/content/pages/about.md

 +++
 title = "About"
 description = "Vladimir is a Full Stack Engineer with a passion for software development and data processing automation.
-His expertise lies in JavaScript/TypeScript, Node.js, Python, and C programming." path = "about"
+His expertise lies in JavaScript/TypeScript, Node.js, Python, Go, and C programming." path = "about"

 [extra]